 - Stay focused

 - And get more done!

-Read on for my masterclass on the Pomodoro Technique, or if you’d prefer to listen on the go, this article is now available as a podcast.
+If you’d prefer to listen on the go, this article is also available as a podcast.
 Listen right here in your browser, or follow the links to your favourite podcast app:

-“Discovered” by Italian student Francesco Cirillo, the Pomodoro Study Method is a time management technique that involves using a timer to time short, intense work sessions, traditionally 25 minutes long.
+Put simply, the Pomodoro Study Method is a popular time management technique that involves using a timer to manage short, intense and distraction-free work sessions.

 Here’s how to use the Pomodoro Method for studying, at its simplest: